rubms/DotNet.MultiSourceConfiguration/README.md

         public long?
 LongProperty { get; set; }

         // The "Default" property can be used to provide a default value in
-		// it is not provided via configuration.
+	// case it is not provided via configuration.
         [Property("test.bool.property", Default = "true")]
         public bool?
 BoolProperty { get; set; }
 	}